CDCgov/stimulant_opioid_algorithm_clinical_notes/README.md

-# Guide to the NLP / Clinical Notes component <p> of the NCHS Stimulant and Opioid Use Algorithm
+# Guide to the NLP / Clinical Notes component <p> of the NCHS Stimulant Algorithm

 **Author: Nikki Adams**